R&H Logo

 High-net-worth and late-life divorces are considered complex cases.
 These divorces involve issues other divorces don’t, such as substantial real estate holdings, impending retirement plans, and permanent alimony considerations.

 High-net-worth divorces have a lot at stake, which can lead to one spouse trying to hide assets.
-If one spouse is responsible for a majority of the marital assets and financial responsibilities, the other spouse may not know what’s out there.
+If one spouse is responsible for most of the marital assets, marital debts, and financial responsibilities, the other spouse may not know what’s out there.
 A divorce attorney can call on other professionals to uncover hidden or forgotten assets and make sure all property is appropriately valued.

-Hiring a divorce attorney is a better investment of your time and money than going it alone.
-The R&H family law attorneys know the intricacies of the law and the exceptions to the rules.
-Call (720) 797-1568 today to begin a case assessment.
+Hiring a divorce attorney with the support of a full-service law firm is a better investment of your time and money than going it alone.
+The R&H Colorado divorce attorneys know the intricacies of the law and the exceptions to the rules.
+Call (303) 688-0944 today to begin a case assessment.